Piranpattu: Etymology

 Piranpattu is the term which derived from term Pirampaththai (பிராம்பத்தை).
-Pirampaththai Means, 50 years before There were too many of Piraya Trees in the village.
-So, people called the village with the name of Piraya tree and Paththai means it's a kind of grass.
-So, they called Pirampaththai due to full of Piraya trees.
-But It's changed as Piranpattu from Pirampaththai before 3 decades of period.
-People didn't like to call as Pirampaththai.
-So, tried to change the name and they did it.
-But still some other village people call it as Pirampaththai.
+The origin of the term Pirampaththai stems from an abundance of Piraya trees 50 years ago in the village.
+So, people name the town with the name of Piraya tree combined with Patthai, a type of grass.
+So, Pirampaththai came about; but around 30 years ago it was changed to Piranpattu as some didn't like to call it Pirampaththai.
+So, they changed the name; however other village people still call it Pirampaththai.

 History

 Piranpattu is very famous for Gingely oil.
 It was the major occupation for those people who are from Piranpattu.
 But this trend changed after the Civil war.
 Many people started to leave the village.
 Some people went to Colombo which is the capital of Sri Lanka.
 There are over 500 families in the village at the moment but there are number of people from the village living in Europe and North America - they have gone abroad because of civil war as well as employment reasons.
 There are more than thousand of people live in abroad.
 But still Some people do Gingely oil production.
 Others are farmers, Government and private sector employees.